-The PhD in Biostatistics typically requires five to six semesters of coursework and additional semesters devoted to dissertation research.
+The PhD in Biostatistics typically requires four and a half semesters of coursework and additional semesters devoted to dissertation research.
 This is usually accomplished in four to five years of full-time study.
-The standard course sequence for PhD students consists of 3 units in theory, 7 units in statistical methods, 0.5 unit of epidemiology, 1.0 unit of Biostatistics in Practice, 2 units toward a minor and 4 units of electives in advanced theory and methods.
-In addition, a minimum of three units of credit including one unit of independent study (BSTA 999), two units of guided research (BSTA 920 and BSTA 995) and three semesters of lab rotations (BSTA 699) are required.
-In general, students are expected to have completed all required courses by the end of their 4th year (or equivalent for those who enter with a Masters 19 degree).
+The standard course sequence for PhD students consists of 3 units in theory, 7 units in statistical methods, and 5 units of advanced electives.
+At least 3 of these advanced electives must be in theory and methods and 2 may be taken outside of these areas.
+In addition, a minimum of three semesters of lab rotations (BSTA 699) is required.
+In general, students are expected to have completed all required courses by the end of their 3rd year (or equivalent for those who enter with a Masters degree).
 In rare cases substitutions may be made.
 Such alternatives must be pre-approved by the chair of the Curriculum Committee, the Program Chair, GGEB Chair and the director of the course being waived, who is in the best position to evaluate whether the necessary skills are met by the substitution.